devnull-tools/boteco/channels/boteco-channel-irc/README.md

 - `irc ignore <nickname>`: adds a nickname to the ignore list
 - `irc accept <nickname>`: removes a nickname from the ignore list
 - `irc ignored`: lists the ignored nicknames
-- `irc reconnect`: reconnects to the IRC (you can use this together with the notification)